Integration and examinations

 Integration exam: A2 level

 People who come from outside the European Union, Iceland, Croatia, Liechtenstein, Norway and Switzerland and come to live in the Netherlands for an extended period are required by law to learn the Dutch language and to learn how Dutch society and the labour market work.
 This is called integration.
 To demonstrate that you have sufficient knowledge of Dutch language and society, you must pass an exam.
 Most people do the integration exam.
 This exam tests whether you can read, listen, write and speak at the A2 level in Dutch.
 In addition, the exam includes sections on Knowledge of Dutch Society (Kennis van de Nederlandse Maatschappij, KNM) and Orientation on the Labour Market (Oriëntatie op de Nederlandse Arbeidsmarkt, ONA).
+If you became subject to the integration requirement after 1 October 2017, signing a participation declaration is a compulsory part of the exam.
 You take the exam in the Netherlands.